5T33Z0/Clover-Crate/ACPI/README.md

 ### FixMutex

 This patch finds all Mutex objects and replaces `SyncLevel` with `0`.
 We use this patch because macOS does not support proper Mutex debugging and will break on any inquiry with Mutex that has a nonzero SyncLevel.
 Nonzero SyncLevel Mutex objects are one of the common causes of ACPI battery method failure.
-Added by Rehabman in revisions r4265 to r4346.
+Added by RehabMan in revisions r4265 to r4346.

 For example, in Lenovo u430 mutexes are declared like this: